Niklas Hjalmarsson: Arizona Coyotes and initial retirement

 After the 2016–17 season, his 10th year with the Blackhawks, Hjalmarsson's tenure with the club came to an end as he was dealt to the Arizona Coyotes in exchange for Connor Murphy and Laurent Dauphin on 23 June 2017.
 Hjalmarsson was named an alternate captain for the Coyotes to begin the 2017–18 season.
 On 1 July 2018, Hjalmarsson signed a two-year, $10 million contract extension with the Coyotes.

 On 25 July 2021, Hjalmarsson retired from professional ice hockey after 14 seasons in the NHL.

 Return to HV71

 After one season away from professional play, Hjalmarsson came out of retirement to re-sign with HV71 on 10 November 2022.
+After the 2022–23 season Hjalmarsson retired once again.